ApprenticeAI/frapy/docs/topics/spider-middleware.rst

 Built-in spider middleware reference
 ====================================

-This page describes all spider middleware components that come with Scrapy.
+This page describes all spider middleware components that come with Frapy.
 For information on how to use them and how to write your own spider middleware, see the :ref:`spider middleware usage guide <topics-spider-middleware>`.